Aphoyy/QR-Code/README.md

 ## QR Code
-This is my solution for the QR Code challenge from Frontend Mentor which is to get as close as possible to the original design
+This is my solution for the QR Code challenge from Frontend Mentor

 ## Tools
 HTML CSS